Henrik Munkeby Nørstebø: Biography

 Henrik Munkeby Nørstebø - acoustic and amplified trombone.

 Born (1986) in Trondheim, Norway, Nørstebø chose the trombone and began playing in the local marching band at the age of seven.
-Twenty some years later, he is still riding the ups and downs of an instrumental long-term relationship, using the trombone's crudeness as a creative challenge and vehicle to unearth its seemingly limitless possibilities.
-He has done heavy research into both the boisterous and brassy side of the instrument, as well as its counterpoint in microscopic and ‘electronic’ sound possibilities.
-Through a technical distillation process, he has developed a vast personal sound vocabulary, spanning from pure long tones to noise and the almost inaudible.
-Seeking a balance between intuitive and precisely constructed material, he has slowly been moving towards a more holistic sound practice, combining the power of brass tubes with an external approach including sound sources like half-clarinet and various noise generators.
+Twenty years later, he still rides the ups and downs of an instrumental long-term relationship, using the trombone's crudeness as a challenge and vehicle to unearth its possibilities.
+He has done research into both the boisterous and brassy side of the instrument, as well as its counterpoint in microscopic and ‘electronic’ sound possibilities.
+Through a technical distillation process, he has developed a personal sound vocabulary, spanning from long tones to noise and the inaudible.
+Seeking a balance between intuitive and precisely constructed material, he has been moving towards a more holistic sound practice, combining the power of brass tubes with an external approach including sound sources like half-clarinet and various noise generators.

 Nørstebø started his solo trajectory in 2007, and has since undergone solo tours in Europe, USA and Australia.
-His first record ("Solo", 2011) contained widely different stream of consciousness improvisations, while his second solo release (“Melting into foreground”, 2015) was more of a compositional work, focusing on the inner energy of sound and the tension between empty and filled spaces.
+His first record ("Solo", 2011) contained different stream of consciousness improvisations, while his second solo release (“Melting into foreground”, 2015) was more of a compositional work, focusing on the inner energy of sound and the tension between empty and filled spaces.
 In his current set up, Nørstebø is utilizing heavy close amplification alongside acoustic elements, producing a multi-faceted body of sound.
 He is currently working on his third solo release.

 His working projects include: the amplified voice and trombone duo Beam Splitter with Audrey Chen, a duo with Austrian sound artist Daniel Lercher, the longstanding all-in improvising unit Lana trio, a duo with experimental turntablist JD Zazie and the acoustic trios Whirl (with Adrian Myhr and Tobias Delius) and Nørstebø/Strid/de Heney (with Nina de Heney and Raymond Strid).